bpype/blender-studio-pipeline/scripts-blender/addons/easy_weights/README.md

 # Easy Weights

-Easy Weight is an addon focused on quality of life improvements for weight painting in Blender.
+Easy Weights is an addon focused on quality of life improvements for weight painting in Blender.

 ## Table of Contents